inmanta/inmanta-core/docs/language.rst

 Entities
 ========

-Entities model concepts from the configuration.
+Entities model configuration concepts.
 They are like classes in other object oriented languages: they can be instantiated and they define the structure of their instances.

 Entity names must start with an upper case character and can consist of the characters: ``a-zA-Z_0-9-``

 Entities can have a number of attributes and relations to other entities.
 Entity attributes have primitive types, with an optional default value.

 Entities can inherit from multiple other entities.
 Entities inherits attributes and relations from parent entities.